 What Psoriasis Treatment Options Are Currently Available?

-Psoriasis is a chronic relapsing condition that warrants long-term therapy.
-The treatments inhibit skin growth, immune activity or both.
+Psoriasis treatments inhibit abnormal skin cell growth, immune activity or both.
 They are classified under the following categories:

-Topical corticosteroid formulations suppress the immune system and skin growth in the treated areas.
-Examples are clobetasol and betamethasone, which are available in creams, foams and other forms.
-Prolonged use may lead to skin thinning and irritation, loss of efficacy and, rarely, suppression of the body’s stress responses.
+Topical steroids suppress the immune system and skin cell growth in the treated areas.
+Examples are clobetasol and betamethasone, which are available in creams, foams and other formulations.
+Prolonged use may lead to skin thinning and irritation, loss of effectiveness (tachyphylaxis) and, rarely, suppression of the body’s stress responses.

 Vitamin D-Like Drugs